 24" bikes for kids 6-10.
 We find that kids from 8 up can generally ride the XS 26"Aggressors and appreciate the extra efficiency they offer.
 We hire these aggressors to people under 12 for the kids bike prices.
 Our youngest person to ride all 200kms around Savaii was 9.

-- Samoa Airways has launched with 6 flights a week from Auckland (these are timed to fit with same day connections to most NZ cities)
+- Samoa Airways has 7 flights a week from Auckland (these are timed to fit with same day connections to most NZ cities)

 - Virgin flies direct from Sydney and Brisbane 3 times a week.
 The Friday night flight from Sydney can connect with the Friday 10 day Savaii Escape.

-- Samoa Airways is also offering some flights direct from Sydney
+- Samoa Airways is also offering 4 flights a week form Australia (from Sydney and Brisbane).

 - Fiji Airways is expanding its services to Samoa and upgrading to 737s on the routes.
 Fiji flights are sometimes available as Qantas code shares.